 Income Protection for people with borderline personality disorder will often be reviewed on a case by case basis.
-The insurer will be particularly interested in whether or not the condition has caused you to have time off work.
-A GP report will be used in conjunction with the details in your application to establish what terms will be available to you.
-Where Income Protection is available it will be at non-standard terms which will involve an exclusion on the policy for any claim related to the borderline personality disorder.
+The insurer will be particularly interested in whether or not having the borderline personality disorder, has caused you to have time off work.
+A GP report will help the insurer to decide if they can offer you Income Protection cover.
+Where Income Protection is available, it will typically be at non-standard terms, involving an exclusion for any claim related to the borderline personality disorder.
 Where the condition is classed as more severe the insurer may choose to decline the cover.
+There are some specialist Income Protection policies that you may be able to arrange that would not exclude claims related to the borderline personality disorder, but the acceptance criteria is quite strict.

 If you find that you are declined cover for Income Protection it could be worthwhile considering Accident, Sickness and Unemployment Cover.
 Accident, Sickness and Unemployment cover is not medically underwritten, meaning that your borderline personality disorder will have no impact upon the premium or acceptance terms of the policy; whilst this is the case the policy will exclude any claims relating to your condition.
 An Accident, Sickness and Unemployment policy will provide between 12 and 24 months of income protection should you be unable to work due to long-term disability, injury or involuntary redundancy.